Mariinsky Theatre: Leading role

-The Mariinsky Theatre today
+Mariinsky Theatre today

 Under Yuri Temirkanov, Principal Conductor from 1976 to 1988, the Opera Company continued to stage innovative productions of both modern and classic Russian operas.

 In April 2022, resident conductor Gavriel Heine, a protégé of Gergiev, resigned from the theater in part because of the 2022 Russian invasion of Ukraine.

 Mariinsky Theatre Concert Hall

 The nearby Mariinsky Theatre Concert Hall, designed by French architect, Xavier Fabre, opened in spring 2007.

 Mariinsky Theatre Second Stage

-The Canadian firm Diamond and Schmitt Architects, along with its local partner KB ViPS Architects, designed a new building, then to be named The Second Stage, with 2,000 seats, which would complement the existing Mariinsky.
+The Canadian firm Diamond and Schmitt Architects, along with its local partner KB ViPS Architects, designed a new building, then to be named The Second Stage, with 1,830 seats, which would complement the existing Mariinsky.
 Construction began in 2003, following a different design by French architect Jean Nouvel that was halted at the sub-basement level.
 The new design team took over in 2009.
 The completion of Mariinsky II was predicted to result in Saint Petersburg's equivalent of New York City's Lincoln Center.

 Construction was completed in May 2013, at a price of 500 million euros.